evkx/evkx.github.io/content/models/porsche/taycan/Taycan_4_Cross_Turismo/_index.md

 ## Performance

 With overboost, the Porsche Taycan 4 Cross Turismo has a maximum power of 350 KW (476 hp / 469 bhp).
-Without overboost, it is 280 KW (381 hp / 381 bhp).
-The torque is 500 nm with overboost and  without overboost.
-It performs the 0-100km/h sprint (0-62mph) in 5.1 seconds.
-The top speed is 220 km/h.
+Without overboost, it is 280 KW (381 hp / 381 bhp) The torque is 500 nm with overboost and  without overboost.
+It can sprint from 0 to 100km/h (0 to 62mph) in 5.1 seconds and has a top speed of 220 km/h (136.7 mph).

 ## Battery, range, and charging